shipyardapp/Shipyard-Documentation/docs/data-packages/dbt-core/dbt-core-day-1.md

 | adj_score1 | Float |
 | adj_score2 | Float |

-    1. File selected to load data from: `spi_matches_latest.csv`.
+  3. File selected to load data from: `spi_matches_latest.csv`.

-You should be able to see both tables listed under your `DBT_HOL_DEV` database now
+You should be able to see both tables listed under your `DBT_HOL_DEV` database now.

 ![](../.gitbook/assets/../../../.gitbook/assets/shipyard_2022_05_20_15_12_16.png)

-1. Click on `STG_FOOTBALL_RANKINGS` and click **Grant Privileges** on the right of the screen.
+18. Click on `STG_FOOTBALL_RANKINGS` and click **Grant Privileges** on the right of the screen.
 Grant all actions to the `DBT_DEV_ROLE`.
-2. Repeat this for `STG_FOOTBALL_MATCHES`
+19. Repeat this for `STG_FOOTBALL_MATCHES`.

 </TabItem>

 <TabItem value="databricks">

 1. Navigate to the left sidebar and select data.
 This will open up the sidebar to look at the data currently stored in Databricks.
 2. Click **Create Table**.
 This will take you to the Create New Table page.
 3. Under Files, click the box to browse your files and select `spi_matches_latest.csv`.

 ![](../.gitbook/assets/../../../.gitbook/assets/shipyard_2022_05_19_11_12_40.png)

-1. Click **Create Table with UI**
+4. Click **Create Table with UI**
-2. Select Cluster to preview table.
+5. Select Cluster to preview table.
 Click **Preview Table**.
 This will give you the ability to specify options for the table.

 ![](../.gitbook/assets/../../../.gitbook/assets/shipyard_2022_05_19_11_13_44.png)

-1. Under **Table Name**, enter `stg_football_matches`.
+6. Under **Table Name**, enter `stg_football_matches`.
-2. Under **Create in Database**, feel free to change to any database you like.
+7. Under **Create in Database**, feel free to change to any database you like.
 We will use the default for simplicity's sake.
-3. Under **File Type**, make sure CSV is selected.
+8. Under **File Type**, make sure CSV is selected.
-4. Under **Column Delimiter**, make sure `,` is in the box.
+9. Under **Column Delimiter**, make sure `,` is in the box.
-5. Check the box for **First row is header**.
+10. Check the box for **First row is header**.
-6. Check the box for **Infer schema**.
+11. Check the box for **Infer schema**.
-7. Click **Create Table**.
+12. Click **Create Table**.
 This will redirect to the table that you just created:

 ![](../.gitbook/assets/../../../.gitbook/assets/shipyard_2022_05_19_11_25_05.png)

-1. Click **Data** on the left sidebar to open the data sidebar.
+13. Click **Data** on the left sidebar to open the data sidebar.
 Click **Create Table**.
-2. Repeat steps 3-12 with the following changes:
+14. Repeat steps 3-12 with the following changes:
     1. Under Files, click the box to browse your files and select `spi_global_rankings.csv`.
     2. Under **Table Name**, enter `stg_football_rankings`.
-3. After repeating those steps with the indicated changes, your resulting page should look like this:
+15. After repeating those steps with the indicated changes, your resulting page should look like this:

 ![](../.gitbook/assets/../../../.gitbook/assets/shipyard_2022_05_19_11_31_39.png)
 </TabItem>